-For years, I would overeat at dinner, after dinner, and snack into the late night.
 I learned how to stop snacking after dinner and got to my goal weight.
-Read on for 5 helpful strategies to curb your appetite at night and get to your goal weight, too.
+These five helpful strategies will guide you to curb your appetite at night and get to your goal weight, too.

 What is Night Eating?

-There’s no one set rule for what defines overeating at night, but for many people it’s eating after dinner or eating food in the evening.
+There’s no one set rule for what defines overeating at night, but for many people, it’s eating after dinner or eating food in the evening.

 I went to bed overfull, uncomfortable, and beyond frustrated with myself.
 I wanted to lose weight.
 Why did I keep doing this?